Please visit our home site at www.TRILOBOATS.com.

 And then, our population doubles once more...

 "2X2L calling CQ...
 2X2L calling CQ...
 2X2L calling CQ...
 New York.
 Isn't there anyone on the air?
 Isn't there anyone on the air?
 Isn't there anyone..."
-(Apologies to Howard Koch, War of the Worlds)
+(Apologies to Howard Koch's War of the Worlds)

 The more alcohol tolerant survived...
-For a while...
-Subsisting on nutrients released by fallen millions.
+For a while... subsisting on nutrients released by fallen millions.
 Sugar is scarce.
 The air... *COUGH* ...is terrible!
 Our exponential growth has become exponential decline.
 It's TEOTWAWKI... the long slide into the dark night of vinegar.
-I may be the last bud left...

 I jolt from my reverie.

 HEY!
 It's quit bubbling!
-Time to rack this one and start a new batch!"
+Time to rack this one and start a new batch!

-TEOTWAWKI recieves a deal of dismissive ridicule.
-But think about it.
-At some point in our lives, we will each of us undergo at least one round.
-Things change.
-In the very best of times, we age and eventually perish.
 History is stuffed with Worlds As We Knew It (WAWKIs), almost all of which ended.
-We Moderns underwent two World Wars, ending the WAWKI of millions, altering it for the rest.
-In the third world, TEOTWAWKI is a way of life.
+We Moderns underwent two World Wars, altering and ending the WAWKI of millions, altering it for the rest.
+In much of the world, TEOTWAWKI is increasingly a way of life.

 Huffle!
 HUFFLE, HUFFLE, HUFFLE!